-Incision wound margins, such as a surgical opening, are held together with sutures, prompting new skin to form across the margin instead of along the length of the incision.
+Incision wound edges, such as a surgical opening, are held together with sutures, prompting new skin to form across the margin instead of along the length of the incision.
 Since there's no gap to fill across the wound, it only takes approximately two weeks for an incision to go through the four healing stages.

 As your dog's incision heals, watch for normal signs of progress in the first few days after treatment:

 - Red and swollen incision edges